 We host regular meet-ups on a range of topics, ranging from Developing Social Solutions to Crowd-funding.
 These provide a great platform for social entrepreneurs to network, get inspired and act on their ideas.
 In addition, we work closely with a lot of social entrepreneurs in their efforts at combating challenges in literacy.
 We also work with NGOs in providing access to their communities for free at MakersBox as part of the fellowship program, so that they may explore their latent talents and interests.

 What are some ways in which large corporates and tech providers can get involved with makerspaces?
 How are they supporting or sponsoring you today?

 While we’ve had the involvements of corporate, the scope is just beginning to diversify.
-Currently we conduct workshops for corporate teams and run projects on behalf of corporate.
+Currently, we conduct workshops for corporate teams and run projects on behalf of corporate.
 We are also supported by OEMs and tech providers in the form of sponsored equipment.

-We’d like build more meaningful associations with corporate through being a bridge between their needs and the talent that’s available across the community.
+We’d like to build more meaningful associations with corporate through being a bridge between their needs and the talent that’s available across the community.
 MakersBox would like to co-create curriculum through industry-academia partnerships.
 We would also like industry to think of maker spaces as a test bed for new ideas.